 - Mechanical properties:

-Tensile strength is about 517 MPa, and elongation is 30%, combining toughness and workability, suitable for complex forming processes such as deep drawing and stamping. - Typical applications:
+The tensile strength of about 517 MPa combined with 30 % elongation makes it tough and workable, thus suitable for complex forming processes such as deep drawing and stamping. - Typical applications:

 Electron tube pins, semiconductor packaging, X-ray tubes, microwave devices, and other scenarios requiring high-reliability sealing.